MicrosoftDocs/memdocs/sccm/core/plan-design/configs/site-and-site-system-prerequisites.md

 **Windows ADK:**

 -   Before you install or upgrade a central administration site or primary site, you must install the version of Windows ADK that the version of Configuration Manager you're installing or upgrading to requires.

-    -   The 1511 version of Configuration Manager requires the Windows 10 RTM (10.0.10240) version of the Windows ADK.
+See [Windows 10 ADK](/sccm/core/plan-design/configs/support-for-windows-10#windows-10-adk) in the Support for Windows 10 as a client topic.

 -   For more information about this requirement, see [Infrastructure requirements for operating system deployment](/sccm/osd/plan-design/infrastructure-requirements-for-operating-system-deployment).